argonne-lcf/AR2024/02_features/ai-training.md

 title: Preparing a New Generation of AI-Ready Researchers
 hero-img-source: ALCF_AItraining.jpg
 hero-img-caption: "ALCF postdoctoral researcher Shilpika (center) leads a session on prompt engineering during Argonne’s Intro to AI training series.
 Seated around the table are Argonne colleagues Paige Kinsley (foreground, left), George Thiruvathukal (back, center) and Venkat Vishwanath (foreground, right).
 Image: Argonne National Laboratory"
-intro: "The ALCF's “Intro to AI” student training series has hosted over 700 participants from across the nation to date, helping to cultivate a new generation of AI researchers."
+intro: "The ALCF’s “Intro to AI” student training series has hosted over 700 participants from across the nation to date, helping to cultivate a new generation of AI researchers."
 ---

 Since its launch in 2021, the ALCF’s annual "Intro to AI-driven Science on Supercomputers" training series has been helping students develop the expertise to harness the power of AI and HPC to accelerate scientific discoveries and innovation.